evshiron/SeedLESSCompiler/README.md

       * Variable
       * Mixin
       * Literal
+  * Handle
-    * Parse variables, with MIXINs and outer scopes
+    * WIP: Parse variables, with MIXINs and outer scopes
       * `@[a-zA-Z0-9-_]`
       * `"@\{[a-zA-Z0-9-_]\}"`
-    * Calculate in LITERALs
+    * WIP: Calculate in LITERALs
       * `+ - * /`
       * `#[a-fA-F0-9]{6}`
       * `\d+px`

+## How To Mixin

+<del>Replace MIXIN with corresponding BLOCK and strip out inner MIXINs (or throw errors).</del>

+In `handleMixin`, help every MIXIN find their matching BLOCK.
+Currently no further operation.

+## How To Parse Variables

+Get variable values from current BLOCK first, then MIXINs in current BLOCK, finally parent/grandparent BLOCKs.

+## How To Generate CSS

+Recursively generate from top `BlockNode` to bottom `BlockNode`.